Coati Enrichment

 INTERN LOGIN E-LEARNING LOGIN

-If you wish to be considered for an internship, please submit an online application and send a cover letter, resume, two letters of recommendation from professors and/or employers and a transcript (unofficial transcripts are accepted) to knichols@brevardzoo.org or the following address:
+If you wish to be considered for any internship that is not the STEM internship, please submit this online application and send a cover letter, resume, two letters of recommendation from professors and/or employers and a transcript (unofficial transcripts are accepted) to knichols@brevardzoo.org.

 SPRING: January – April (Applications due November 1)